 - In some cases it is necessary to install cookies so that the browser does not forget its decision of not accepting them.

 - In the case of cookies of Google Analytics, this company stores cookies on servers located in the United States and agrees not to share it with third parties, except in the cases in which it is necessary for the operation of the system or when the law obliges to that effect.
 According to Google it does not save your IP address.
 Google Inc. is a company adhering to the Safe Harbor Agreement that guarantees that all transferred data will be treated with a level of protection in accordance with European regulations.
-You can consult detailed information in this regard in this link.
 If you want information about the use that Google gives to cookies we attach this other link.

 - For any questions or queries about this cookies policy, do not hesitate to contact us through the contact section.

 This website uses the following own cookies :

 This website uses the following third-party cookies :

 4. How to disable cookies?